google-code-export/owlcms/distribution/README.txt

 	else
 		cd to owlcmsParent
 		mvn clean assembly:single

+f. commit all modified directories with "Release x.y.z" as comment

+2) Exit Eclipse, use SourceTree HgFlow to start a release Release x.y.z branch

-2) Create the windows installer with Advanced Installer Freeware Because we use the Free edition, these steps are manual.
+3) Create the windows installer with Advanced Installer Freeware Because we use the Free edition, these steps are manual.

 - go to the distribution project and refresh (F5)